Michelle Obama: Midterm elections

 Obama campaigned for Democratic candidates in the 2010 midterm elections, making her debut on the campaign trail in Milwaukee, Wisconsin.

 By the time she began campaigning, Obama's approval rating was 20 percentage points higher than her husband's.

 Though Obama indicated in January 2010 that a consensus had not been made about whether she would campaign, speculation of her involvement came from her large approval rating as well as reports that she had been invited to speak at events with Democrats such as Barbara Boxer, Mary Jo Kilroy and Joe Sestak.

 She toured seven states in two weeks within October 2010.
 Aides reported that, though viewed as essential by the White House, she would not become deeply involved with political discussions nor engage Republicans in public disputes.
 After the elections, only six of the thirteen Democratic candidates Obama had campaigned for won.
 The Los Angeles Times concluded that while Obama was indeed more popular than her husband, her "election scorecard proved no better than his, particularly in her home state".

-Obama was a participant in the 2014 midterm elections, held at a time where her popularity superseded her husband's to such an extent that it was theorized she would receive a much larger outpour of support in campaigning.
+Obama was a participant in the 2014 midterm elections, held at a time when her popularity superseded her husband's to such an extent that it was theorized she would receive a much larger outpour of support in campaigning.
 Reporting her travel to Denver, Colorado, David Lightman wrote that while Democrats did not want President Obama to campaign for them, "the first lady is very popular."
 In May 2014, Obama was found to have a 61% favorable approval rating from a CNN poll, her husband coming in at 43%.
 In a video released in July, as part of an effort to encourage voter turnout, she called on voters to be "hungry as you were back in 2008 and 2012".
 Obama appeared at a fundraiser in Georgia in September for Democratic senate candidate Michelle Nunn.
 Obama's approach to campaigning in Georgia strayed from discussing current events and instead broadly stressed the importance of registering to vote and turning out during the elections.
 Obama's infrequent appearances came from her dislike of being away from her children and Washington politics as well as her distaste for the opposition by Republicans to her husband's agenda and her view that Democrats in the U.S. Senate had not sufficiently been supporters of her initiatives to end childhood obesity.
 Obama raised her profile in October, touring three states in four days.
 Obama called the elections her husband's "last campaign".